abhi0931/Portfolio_Projects/Excel Data Analysis/README (Excel).md

 ### Part 2: Data Analysis with Pivot Tables
 - Formatted the data as a table and used AutoSum for basic statistics.
-- Created pivot tables to analyse equipment count by department.
+- Created pivot tables to analyse equipment count by department and class.
 - Sorted pivot table data and manipulated fields to analyse data from different perspectives.
 - Created visualisations to analyse data visually.